MicrosoftDocs/security/trusted-root-docs/Incident-Reporting.md

     Microsoft believes that the PKI is compromised; as to affect the security posture of a large number of Microsoft's customers.

-## Microsoft's Rights in the Event of an Incident

-In the event of a Security Incident, Microsoft may at its sole discretion, do any of the following:

-1. In an Exceptional Circumstance, immediately revoke any certificate the CA or any sub-CA has enrolled in the Program, otherwise it may revoke any certificate after providing seven days' notice to the CA.
-2. Microsoft may take action including, but not limited to marking files signed by compromised certificates as malware, blocking web navigation to sites served with compromised Server Authentication certificates, preventing delivery of mail signed by compromised Secure Email certificates, etc.
-3. Request that the CA make specific reports at a periodic interval to be determined by Microsoft.
-4. Specify a due date for the CA to submit to Microsoft a final Security Incident report.
-5. Communicate with affected third parties.
-6. Require the CA to employ, at the CA's expense, a third-party investigator to investigate the Security Incident and prepare the final Security Incident report.
-7. Disqualify any Qualifying Audit and require the CA to perform a new Qualifying Audit at the CA's sole expense.

-## Microsoft's Responsibilities in the Event of a Security Incident

-In the event that Microsoft exercises any of the rights described above, Microsoft will:

-1. Notify the CA, in writing, of its intentions 7 days prior to Microsoft's action, except under Exceptional Circumstances, in which case Microsoft will make reasonable efforts to communicate with the CA prior to taking action; and
-2. Allow the CA to propose an alternate course of action, in which case, Microsoft will consider reasonable alternatives but reserves the right to reject such proposals if it deems the proposed course of action not to be in its customers' best interest.

 ## CA Responsibilities in the Event of an Incident